 1: Embrace market pricing

-The market is an effective, information-processing machine.
-Millions of participants buy and sell securities in the world markets every day, and the real-time information they bring helps set prices.
+The market is an effective information-processing machine.
+Each day, the world equity markets process billions of dollars in trades between buyers and sellers—and the real-time information they bring helps set prices.

 2: Don’t try to outguess the market

-The market’s pricing power works against mutual fund managers who try to outsmart other participants through stock picking or market timing.
-As evidence, only 19% of US equity mutual funds have survived and outperformed their benchmarks over the past 15 years.
+The market’s pricing power works against mutual fund managers who try to outperform through stock picking or market timing.
+As evidence, only 23% of US equity mutual funds and 8% of fixed income funds have survived and outperformed their benchmarks over the past 20 years.

 3: Resist chasing past performance